tjkrajewski/RBANCOVA.RMST/vignettes/RMST-RBANCOVA.md

 #>  -0.44 (-0.91, 0.02) 0.24
 ```

-At 5 years, the unadjusted RMST difference (PBC - placebo) was estimated
+At 5 years, the unadjusted RMST difference (D-Penicillamine - placebo)
-to be 0.12 years with a 95% confidence interval of \[-0.20, 0.43\].
-This
+was estimated to be 0.12 years with a 95% confidence interval of
-small difference suggests that the early phase of the trial showed
+\[-0.20, 0.43\].
+This small difference suggests that the early phase of
-minimal treatment effect, which is consistent with the observed survival
+the trial showed minimal treatment effect, which is consistent with the
-probabilities during this period (***Figure 3***).
-Over 10 years, the
+observed survival probabilities during this period (***Figure 3***).
-unadjusted RMST difference was estimated to be -0.15 days with a 95%
+Over 10 years, the unadjusted RMST difference was estimated to be -0.15
-confidence interval of \[-0.95, 0.65\], as described in the single
+days with a 95% confidence interval of \[-0.95, 0.65\], as described in
-timepoint analysis above.
-This estimate is in the opposite direction of
+the single timepoint analysis above.
+This estimate is in the opposite
-the estimate from 0 to 5 years, with the switch happening between 5 and
+direction of the estimate from 0 to 5 years, with the switch happening
-10 years (***Figure 3***).
-The difference in RMST between 5 and 10 years
+between 5 and 10 years (***Figure 3***).
+The difference in RMST between
-was -0.27 years (95% CI: \[-0.83, 0.29\]).
-All three confidence
+5 and 10 years was -0.27 years (95% CI: \[-0.83, 0.29\]).
+All three
-intervals include zero, indicating the possibility of no treatment
+confidence intervals include zero, indicating the possibility of no
-effect from 0 to 5 years, 0 to 10 years, and from 5 to 10 years.
+treatment effect from 0 to 5 years, 0 to 10 years, and from 5 to 10
+years.

 To further refine these estimates, we employed RB-ANCOVA to adjust for
 covariates, as described in the single timepoint analysis above.
 After